rubocode/profile/index.md

 starting at Salomon Brothers in New Jersey and New York working with Trading Systems in C++.

-Currently I spend time studying General Purpose Languages, Operating Systems and Systems Design with emphasis on simplicity, elegance, semantics and evolution.
+Currently, I spend time studying General Purpose Languages, Operating Systems and Systems Design with emphasis on simplicity, elegance, semantics and evolution.
 It is good to reflect on your past experience and have a critical look at current developments in the industry.